Beth Labson Freeman: Notable cases

 On December 22, 2020, Judge Freeman handed down a nationwide injunction blocking enforcement of President Donald Trump's executive order barring federal contractors from training employees on various concepts rooted in critical race theory, finding the measure cuts into the constitutional freedoms of LGBTQ advocacy groups who filed a legal challenge.
 In her ruling, Judge Freeman wrote that the administration's directive to federal agencies to cancel training contracts involving “critical race theory,” “white privilege,” “intersectionality,” “systemic racism,” “positionality,” “racial humility,” and “unconscious bias” was likely unconstitutional.

+On September 30, 2022, Judge Freeman issued a partial dismissal on two lawsuits (consolidated into one) against San Jose's gun control ordinance (which was enacted in response to the 2021 San Jose shooting) with leave to amend in part and without leave to amend in part.
+On July 13, 2023, she dismissed the consolidated lawsuit again with leave to amend in part and without leave to amend in part.

+On September 18, 2023, she ruled that social media and technology corporations ability to collect data of users, including children, is protected speech, thus rendering a California law meant to protect the privacy of children unconstitutional.